anonymByte-404/base-string-converter/README.md

 <p align="center"><i>A powerful command-line tool for converting data between various base encodings, such as Base64, Base32, Base58, and more.
 Quickly encode, decode, or convert data between different base formats directly from your terminal.</i></p>

 > [!Note]
-> This tool is still in active development and may not yet be feature-complete or stable.
-Please expect ongoing changes and updates.
+> The main functionality of this tool is now stable and fully operational.
+However, it is still in active development, and additional features and updates may be added in the future.
+Please expect occasional changes as development continues.

 ---